Dramatis Personae of the Boomerang Blog (including family from all branches),

 Gates, Joseph Brown and Pamela (née Cook): Born 1802, died 1881 and 1869, parents of John Cook Gates.
 Read more about them here.

-Gates, Mary Edna (née Carter), 1869-1969 (!!): Great-grandmother of the Rust kids, to whom she was known as GG (for Grandma Gates).
+Gates, Mary Edna (née Carter), 1869-May 3, 1970 (!!): Great-grandmother of the Rust kids, to whom she was known as GG (for Grandma Gates).
 Before that, she liked to go by Edna Mae (even though her given name was Mary Edna).
 Find a picture of here with her daughter Beah (and some other people mentioned on this page!) here.
 Find more details on her life here.

 Gates, John Cook (1838 – 1917): Husband of Adelia St. John and father of John Howard Gates and Fanny Cook Gates.
 Read more about him in this post here.